f-fathurrahman/ffr-komputasi-material/TALKS/PRESE_TOPIK_2020/PRESE.rst

   - Direct minimization for metallic systems

-- Advanced XC functionals: meta-GGA, SCAN, vdw-DF, etc.
+- Advanced XC functionals: exact-exchange (EXX), meta-GGA, SCAN, vdw-DF, double hybrids, etc.

-- Exact-exchange calculations

 - Parallelization: threads, MPI, and GPU (with CUDA)

+- Extension to USPP and PAW

+I recommend development of molecular dynamics and geometry optimization.
+Forces are already there, you only need to implement the integration of equation of motion (Born-Oppenheimer and/or Car-Parrinello).

 ----